JohnSpintend/Ubox_FW/README.md

 And added the auto off support to Ubox V2.1 75V, the planning upgrade model of the Ubox V2 75V.

+NOTE: Use latching button to do upgrade firmware!
+Because the MCU will reset itself to start to reprogram itself, and a reset it will release the power enable pin, cause power off, will brick the controller！Latching button will forcing to make power on, prevent bricking.

 ----
 09/09/2023